HPAI-BSC/ladder-of-intentions/docs/index.md

 ```
 @inproceedings{gimenez_ladder_2025,
     author = {Gimenez-Abalos, Victor and Tormos, Adrian and Edström, Filip and Alvarez-Napagao, Sergio and Vázquez-Salceda, Javier and Brännström, Mattias and Lindqvist, John},
-title = {Ladder of Intentions: unifying agent architectures for explainability and transferability},
+    title = {Ladder of {Intentions}: unifying agent architectures for explainability and transferability},
-year = {2025},
+    year = {2025}
-TODO: EXTRAAMAS block
 }
 ```